 Once done, you will see the default Apache 2 web page, similar to this:

-You can upload your website content to the
+Now that you have successfully installed Apache on your server, you can upload your website content to the

 /var/www/html directory.
 If you want to set up multiple websites, please see this article on setting up Apache virtual hosts.

-Step 3 — Install and Secure MySQL
+Step 3 — Installing and Securing MySQL

 The next component of the LAMP server is MySQL.
 This relational database software is an essential backend component for other software packages such as WordPress, Joomla, Drupal, and many others.